gitlabhq/omnibus-gitlab/doc/settings/database.md

 {{< alert type="warning" >}}

-This operation will revert your current database, including its data, to its state before your last upgrade.
-Be sure to create a backup before attempting to downgrade your packaged PostgreSQL database.
+This operation reverts your current database, including its data, to its state before your last upgrade.
+Be sure to create a backup before attempting to revert your packaged PostgreSQL database.

 {{< /alert >}}

-On GitLab versions which ship multiple PostgreSQL versions, users can downgrade an already upgraded PostgreSQL version to the earlier version using the `gitlab-ctl revert-pg-upgrade` command.
-This command also supports the `-V` flag to specify a target version for scenarios where more than two PostgreSQL versions are shipped in the package (for example: GitLab 12.8 where PostgreSQL 9.6.x, 10.x, and 11.x are shipped).
+Earlier versions of the Linux package bundle multiple versions of PostgreSQL.
+If you use one of these versions, you can use the `gitlab-ctl revert-pg-upgrade` command to revert to an earlier PostgreSQL version supported by the Linux package.

-To specify a target PostgreSQL version of 14:
+This command also supports the `-V` flag to specify a target version.
+For example, to revert to PostgreSQL version 14:

 ```shell
 gitlab-ctl revert-pg-upgrade -V 14
 ```

-If the target version is not specified, it will use the version in `/var/opt/gitlab/postgresql-version.old` if available.
+If the target version is not specified, the command uses the version in `/var/opt/gitlab/postgresql-version.old` if available.
 Otherwise, it falls back to the default version shipped with GitLab.

-On other GitLab versions that ship only one PostgreSQL version, you can't downgrade your PostgreSQL version.
-You must downgrade GitLab to an older version for this.
+If you use a version of the Linux package that ships only one PostgreSQL version, you can't revert your PostgreSQL version.
+For these versions of the Linux package, you must roll back GitLab to an earlier version to use an earlier version of PostgreSQL.

 ### Configuring multiple database connections